silliman/2019FastStart/MarblesSmartContractLab.rst

 5. You will define an “anchor” peer for each organization in the channel in Section 7.
 An anchor peer for an organization is a peer that is known by all the other organizations in a channel.
 Not all peers for an organization need to be known by outside organizations.
 Peers not defined as anchor peers are visible only within their own organization.
 6. You will install the chaincode on the peer nodes in Section 8.
 Installing chaincode simply puts the chaincode executable on the file system of the peer.
 It is a necessary step before you execute that chaincode on the peer, but the next step is also required.
 7. You will instantiate the chaincode on the channel in Section 9.
 This step is a prerequisite to being able to run chaincode on a channel.
 It only needs to be performed on one peer that is a member of the channel.
 This causes a transaction to be recorded on the channel’s blockchain to indicate that the chaincode can be run on the channel.
 8. You will invoke functions on the chaincode that will create, read, update and delete (CRUD) data stored on the blockchain in Section 10.
-If you hear programmers use the word CRUD, unless they are talking about last Sunday’s football game, they are probably talking about Creating, Reading, Updating, or Deleting data.
-Blocks of transactions in a blockchain are always added (i.e., Created), and they can be Read, but they should never, ever, ever, in normal operations, be Updated or Deleted.
+Blocks of transactions in a blockchain are always added (i.e., created), and they can be read, but they are never, in normal operations, updated or deleted.
 However, although the blocks in a chain are not updated or deleted, the transactions themselves operate on Key/Value pairs that can have all CRUD operations performed on them.
 This collection of Key/Value pairs is often referred to as state data.

 Section 3 -	Extract the artifacts necessary to run the lab
 ==========================================================

-Log in to your assigned Linux on Z Ubuntu instance to perform all steps in this lab with the instructions provided to you by your class instructor.
+Log in to your assigned Linux on Z Ubuntu instance with the instructions provided to you by your class instructor.
+If you are using Linux or MacOS you will likely be using *ssh* to log in via a *Terminal* window.
+If you are using Windows, you will most likely be using a *PuTTY* terminal session.
 If you are trying this lab at home, I am assuming you can figure out how to log in.
-If not, send me your name, address, date of birth, social security number, bank account and bank routing number, email address, credit card number with expiration date, the name of your first pet and your high school mascot, and I will provide further instructions to you.

-Shall we begin?
+All of the following instructions in the lab assume that you have successfully logged in to the Linux on Z Ubuntu instance assigned to your team.
+As you proceed through the lab, you will have to be logged in to more than one terminal session.
+When that becomes necessary, simply follow the same procedure used to log in to your first terminal session.

+Let's get started!

 **Step 3.1:**	Navigate to the home directory by entering *cd ~* (the “tilde” character, i.e., ‘*~*’, represents the user’s home directory in Linux).
 This directory is also usually set in the $HOME environment variable, so *cd $HOME* will also usually get you to your home directory::

- bcuser@ubuntu16045:~/git/src/github.com/hyperledger/fabric-sdk-node$ cd ~
+ bcuser@ubuntu16045:~$ cd ~
  bcuser@ubuntu16045:~$

 *Note:* You may already be in your home directory prior to entering *cd ~*, in which case you'll just stay there- not a problem.